monsoonmaelstrom/book2/book2.md

 “Miss Raidane,” he says cooly.
 “Where were you this weekend?”

-Standing across from him in the hallway, I note he’s only about the same height as Davy, making him shorter than average, like me.
+Standing across from him in the hallway, I note he’s about the same height as Davy, making him shorter than average, like me.
 His personality seems to more than make up for it though.
-He also looks substantially younger than he is, just like I thought the first time I saw him at a distance.
+He also looks substantially younger than he is, like I thought the first time I saw him at a distance.
 He looks even younger than my mother, and she looks younger than she is as well.

 “Visiting family.”